-CDP Climate Change 2022 Score B
+CDP Climate Change 2023 Score A-

-CDP, an international non-profit organization, conducts global assessments of companies' efforts in terms of climate change and water security.
-There are nine levels of scoring: A, A-, B, B-, C, C-, D, D- and F (declined to answer or no response).
-MHI received a score of B in the CDP Climate Change 2022 assessment.
+The international nonprofit CDP globally assesses corporate efforts on climate change and water issues.
+Scores are rated on a nine-step scale: A, A-, B, B-, C, C-, D, D-, and F (decline to answer and no response).
+MHI received a score of A- in the CDP Climate Change 2023 assessment.